lip6/coriolis/documentation/PythonTutorial/Netlist.rst

 --------------------

 To place an Instance, we apply a Transformation_ to the coordinate system of the *master cell*.
-A transformation is composed of two operations :
+A transformation is composed of two operations:

 #.
 An Orientation_, which can be a symmetry or a rotation (or a combination
    of those two).
 The Orientation **is applied first** to the coordinate